 All garden plants need pruning at some stage, and hellebores are no exception.

-Lenten rose flowers in the winter.
-It’s lovely to see the blooms peeking up above the white snow underneath.
-It is one of the first plants that tell us that spring is on the way.
-The flowers last a very long time in the garden, but the foliage needs a bit of TLC to keep the plant looking tidy.
+The flowers of Lenten Rose last a very long time in the garden, but the foliage needs a bit of TLC to keep the plant looking tidy.

 Tips for Pruning Hellebores